Hindenburg disaster: Engine failure hypothesis

 On the 70th anniversary of the accident, The Philadelphia Inquirer carried an article with yet another hypothesis, based on an interview of ground crew member Robert Buchanan.
 He had been a young man on the crew manning the mooring lines.

 As the airship was approaching the mooring mast, he noted that one of the engines, thrown into reverse for a hard turn, backfired, and a shower of sparks was emitted.
 After being interviewed by Addison Bain, Buchanan believed that the airship's outer skin was ignited by engine sparks.
 Another ground crewman, Robert Shaw, saw a blue ring behind the tail fin and had also seen sparks coming out of the engine.
 Shaw believed that the blue ring he saw was leaking hydrogen which was ignited by the engine sparks.

 Eckener rejected the idea that hydrogen could have been ignited by an engine backfire, postulating that the hydrogen could not have been ignited by any exhaust because the temperature is too low to ignite the hydrogen.
 The ignition temperature for hydrogen is 500 C, but the sparks from the exhaust only reach 250 C. The Zeppelin Company also carried out extensive tests and hydrogen had never ignited.
 Additionally, the fire was first seen at the top of the airship, not near the bottom of the hull.

+Structural failure hypothesis

+Although the official German investigation into the Hindenburg disaster ruled out structural failure as a contributing factor, the theory was explored in greater detail during the United States inquiry.
+The U.S. Board of Commerce report, published in August 1938 stated that "the possibility [that] a major structural failure in the stern of the ship caused hydrogen to be liberated by rupturing a cell and forcefully breaking an electrical lead or metal part, thus producing a spark" was considered plausible.
+The report also noted that several witnesses reported hearing a cracking sound from the stern of the ship at or around the time the fire was first observed.

+Lieutenant Benjamin May, Assistant Mooring Officer in the U.S. Navy, was stationed atop the 75-foot mooring mast at the Lakehurst Naval Air Station during the landing.
+He testified that the port flank of the Hindenburg appeared to "collapse outwardly" before any flames were visible.
+He also reported hearing a sound resembling the cracking of metal shortly before the structure gave way.
+According to his statement, “the flank was virtually shot out at the area of the outburst and flames seemed to follow this eruption of structure.”
+This event was followed by a muffled explosion and the appearance of a dart-like flame approximately 30 feet in length, which emerged from both the side and top of the superstructure.
+The entire stern became engulfed in flames shortly thereafter.